craigshoemaker/til/javascript/regex-test-vs-indexof.md

-﻿# JavaScript RegEx match vs String indexOf
+﻿# JavaScript RegEx test vs String indexOf

 For too many years if I wanted to find out if a string contained a specific string (without using a third party library) I would use `indexOf` like this: